-• Ensure access to appropriate medical care or treatment It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+• Ensure access to appropriate medical care or treatment

+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Children missing from education
+Children who are absent from education and children missing from education

-A child going missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
-This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.
+Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues.
+This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation (particularly county lines), or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.